 - From social media sites

-- By making enquiries from your organisation, other organisations with whom you have dealings such as former employers and educational institutions, or from third-party sources
+- By making inquiries from your organization, other organizations with whom you have dealings such as former employers and educational institutions, or from third-party sources

 Using cookies and other tracking software, we automatically collect personal data about you when you access and use our websites, blogs, mobile sites, applications, sponsored content on social media sites (the "Online Information"), and information about the device you use to access the Online Information.
 For example, we may collect: